playcanvas/pcui/docs/README.md

 If you haven't cloned the [playcanvas.github.io](https://github.com/playcanvas/playcanvas.github.io) repo, install it locally to a projects folder which will now be referenced as `<projects_folder>`.

+In the `pcui/docs` directory run:
+`bundle install`

+To install the ruby dependencies.
+If you are having trouble with the install, try deleting the `Gemfile.lock` file.

-In the puci directory run:
+Then in the puci directory run:

 `npm run docs:local`